Search Engine Optimization (SEO)

 When done correctly, SEO is one of the most effective ways to improve finding your webpage.
 After all, the most brilliant and engaging writing means nothing if visitors cannot find your page.

-By utilizing the following tips and spending a little extra time to optimize your content for searching, you can reach a larger and more targeted audience and realize your site goals.
+By utilizing the following tips and spending a little extra time to optimize your content for searching, you can reach a larger and more targeted audience and better enable reaching your site goals.

 How Google Defines Relevance